Jersey Zoo: Island Bat Roost

+After at least 10 of the Livingstone’s fruit bat colony died from the bacterial infection pasteurella in 2025, the curator of mammals announced that the facility would close, citing the high cost of rebuilding the bat tunnel.

+Butterfly Kaleidoscope

+In 2019, a butterfly walkthrough tunnel was built and opened by Princess Anne.
+It contains Menelaus blue morpho butterflies and some giant tortoises.

+Tortoise Tunnel

+Opened in 2023, this is a new temperature-controlled home for four Aldabra giant tortoises.

 Kirindy Forest

 A major renovation project was to transform the Walled Gardens into an area marked Kirindy Forest.
 Based on the dry forests of Madagascar, the area is designed to showcase the work being done with the native species.
-There are new homes for the aye-ayes, giant jumping rats and mongooses, and a new walkthrough aviary.
+There are homes for lemurs, giant jumping rats, mongooses and a walkthrough aviary.